William F. Regine, MD, FACR, FACRO

 Dr. Regine is considered a national and international expert in the area of GI and CNS malignancies, as well as in the use of Stereotactic Radiosurgery.
 His first faculty appointment was at St. Jude's Children's Cancer Research Hospital where as a Clinical Investigator he helped redefined new standards of care in children with rhabdomyosarcomas.
 After 2 years at St. Jude's he dedicated his career to clinical research in adult cancer patients.

 Dr. Regine has served as Principal Investigator or Co-Principal Investigator in at least 4 national NCI sponsored cooperative group clinical trials.
 He served as the Principal Investigator/Study Chairman of the U.S. Intergroup/ NRG Oncology 9704 study evaluating adjuvant therapy in patients with pancreatic cancer published in the Journal of the American Medical Association (JAMA).
 This study defined a new standard of care for patients with pancreatic cancer.
 He has also been the Radiation Oncology Principal Investigator/Study Chairman of at least 2 additional Institutional clinical trials published in JAMA and the Lancet which defined new standards of care for patients with brain metastases and malignant spinal cord compression.
-He is co-editor “Principles and Practices of Stereotactic Radiosurgery,” the first comprehensive textbook of its kind.
+He is co-editor "Principles and Practices of Stereotactic Radiosurgery," the first comprehensive textbook of its kind.
 In addition, he is also a member of the GI and Brain Tumor steering committees for the NRG Oncology and was the Chairman of the GI section of the National Oral Board examination for trainees in Radiation Oncology.

 Dr. Regine was named a "Top Doctor" in the specialty of Radiation Oncology by Baltimore Magazine and "Super Doctor" in Mid-Atlantic by Washington Post Magazine multiple years.
-In 2016, he was given the Entrepreneur of the Year Award by the University of Maryland Baltimore and in 2018, he was elected President of the University of Maryland Medical Center Medical Staff.
+In 2016, he was given the Entrepreneur of the Year Award by the University of Maryland Baltimore and in 2018, he was elected President of the University of Maryland Medical Center Medical Staff Organization.

 UM Upper Chesapeake Health